ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Beating Embryo has no effect on Lunar equipments (other than those added by mods).
 This is a design decision, but disabled-by-default effects are planned.
 - Color tags on pickup model text are too bright.
 - Other bugs may be lurking with the 1.0 release.
 Extensive testing hasn't been performed yet, just some patches for immediately critical issues.
 Known 1.0-related issues:
-    - Beating Embryo has no effect on Blast Shower.
-Its behavior was changed in 1.0 and will require a more extensive patch.
     - Beating Embryo has no effect on any of the new equipments from 1.0.
     - Captain does not benefit from Ancient Scepter.
 - See the GitHub repo for more!